mkaur-1/mkaur-1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as Analyst
-- 🌱 I’m currently learning various aspects of Blockchain,Systems,Data Analytics and Full stack Web Development
+- 🌱 I’m currently learning various aspects of Data Science and Data Analytics
 - 👯 I’m looking to collaborate on research papers pertaining to core Computer Science
-- 💬 Ask me about anything related to computer science and coding,I will do my best to help you
 - 📫 How to reach me: manpreetkaur.codes@gmail.com
 - 😄 Pronouns: she/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: A massive astronomy enthusiast who loves to spend time knitting poetry and stories on universe,big bang and stuff
 -->
 🔭 I’m currently working as an Analyst

 🌱 I’m currently learning various aspects of Blockchain,Data Analytics and Full stack Web Development

-👯 I’m looking to collaborate on research papers related to core Computer Science
+👯 I’m looking to collaborate on research papers related to core Computer Science,Physics or Astronomy

-💬 Feel free to ask me any queries specific to Computer and coding,I will do my best to help you
+📫 How to reach me: manpreetkaur.codes@gmail.com

-📫 Reach me @ manpreetkaur.codes@gmail.com or Linkedin: https://www.linkedin.com/in/manpreet08/
+🔗 Reach me @ Linkedin: <i class="fab fa-linkedin-in"></i>https://www.linkedin.com/in/manpreet0000/

+😄 Pronouns: she/her

+⚡ Fun fact: A massive astronomy enthusiast who loves to spend time knitting poetry and stories on universe,big bang and stuff